angelfor3v3r/eccologic-asm/README.md

 * [bootswatch](https://github.com/thomaspark/bootswatch/)
 * [CodeMirror](https://github.com/codemirror/CodeMirror)

 None of this would've been possible without you!
-Thank you for all your work.
+Thank you for all of your hard work.